Security Deep Dive

 How the architecture protects itself

 Security is structural, not bolted on.
 Every component is designed with safe defaults, and protection mechanisms are out of reach of the agent they protect.
-This page details the runtime enforcement and isolation layers.
+EasyClaw v2 adds three new layers -- permission classifier, PreToolUse hooks, and verification agent -- that reinforce existing defenses.
+This page details all 8 enforcement and isolation layers.

-An independent Python daemon that intercepts every shell command before execution.
-It runs on a Unix socket, outside the agent's workspace, with its code and policies locked by OS-level immutability flags.
+An independent daemon that intercepts every shell command before execution.
+It runs on a local channel, outside the agent's workspace, with its code and policies locked by OS-level immutability flags.
+With EasyClaw v2, the permission classifier and PreToolUse hooks add two filtering layers upstream.

 Three Enforcement Levels